StandWisdom/PCa-GGNet/README.md

 # PCa-ISUPNet
-A radiologist-like agent based on reinforcement learning to predict case-level ISUP grade in prostate cancer for restriction of upgrading and downgrading risk of pathological evaluation.<br>
+PCa-ISUPNet: A radiologist-like framework for interpretable prediction of prostate ISUP grade to restrict risk of upgrade and downgrade in needle biopsy<br>

 The goal of this repository is:
 - to help researchers to reproduce the PCa-ISUPNet framework and expand for other prostate research or relevant research.